 A fact sheet is a one-page document that contains the most relevant information about a particular topic.
-The goal is to provide facts and key points about a topic in a clear, concise, and easy-to-understand way.
+The goal is to provide facts and key points about a topic in a concise, and easy-to-understand way.
 In developing a fact sheet, using the course material and outside research, you will decide what is most important about a topic, organize it, and communicate it in your own words.
-You may select any topic covered in class for your fact sheet, however, it must be pre-approved by your professor or teaching assistant.
-A portion of your grade on the fact sheet will come from your submission of a proposal that describes which policy you have selected and why.
+You may select any topic covered in class for your fact sheet.
+The fact sheet will count for 15% of your final grade.
 The fact sheet must be submitted via Canvas by the specified due data and time.
-Late fact sheets or those submitted via a means other than Canvas will not be accepted, no exceptions will be made.
+Late fact sheets or those submitted via a means other than Canvas will not be accepted, no exceptions.
 Redoing the assignment after submission is not permitted.
-A maximum of 40 points can be earned on the fact sheet.